 Please direct all questions regarding open job positions to: Daphanee Lewis – Employment Coordinator at email@example.com

 The University Registrar oversees a portfolio of responsibilities with a focus on advancing academic initiatives, supporting the academic enterprise through its strong and collaborative relationship with the Office of Institutional Research and Effectiveness, and promoting the overall mission of the University.
 The University Registrar provides leadership and oversight to all aspects of the Office of the Registrar, including office operations, personnel, policy, and information technologies within the office.
 In collaboration with the Office of Institutional Research, the University Registrar provides information and actionable data to shape institutional discussions, trends, policies, processes, security, and strategic practices in support and advancement of the Office of the Registrar.
 The University Registrar supports the attainment of the University’s mission and goals, as well as the application and demonstration of the commitment to Resurrection University mission and Core Values.

 The Resurrection University Marketing Department seeks a full-time Marketing and Communications Specialist to support the Director of Marketing and the Vice President of Marketing.
 The Marketing & Communications Specialist will assist in the planning and execution of a diverse number of Marketing Department activities.
 The Marketing Communications Specialist is responsible for creating and delivering content, managing projects and ensuring brand messages are consistent with University objectives.

-Read the full Marketing & Communications Specialist job description
+Read the full Marketing and Communications Specialist job description

-Read the full Director of Student Accounts job description
+Read the full Director of the NP Program job description

-Read the full Director of IPE Simulation Center job description
+Read the full Assistant Dean, Undergraduate Programs in the College of Nursing job description